jaketothepast/node-http-proxy/README.md

 4. Get Vagrantfile so can test with an actual browser that asks for a proxy.
 5. ~~Implement forwarding an HTTP request to the desired host after proxy request.~~
 6. ~~Return response from forwarded HTTP request to client.~~
-7. Add some sort of backing store for keeping track of how many requests go to certain hosts.
+7. ~~Add some sort of backing store for keeping track of how many requests go to certain hosts.~~
-    - Adding sqlite.
+    - ~~Adding sqlite.~~
-8. Add blocking for going over time limits on hosts.
+8. Add blocking for going over ~~time limits~~ *visit limits* on hosts.
+9. Add some sort of configuration management, through a config file, and eventually a web interface.
+10. HTTPS support (ooh, ahh).